Pak Datacom

-Pak Datacom is a Pakistani company which provides telecommunication services.
+Pak Datacom is a Pakistani company which provides telecommunication and IT services.

 It is listed on the Pakistan Stock Exchange.

 History

 The company was incorporated as a private limited company in July 1992 but later converted into a public limited company in June 1994.

 In 2012, Pak Datacom's CEO, Salman Elahi Malik, was removed from the office for corruption.

 Ownership

 The Telecom Foundation owns 55% shares which works under the Ministry of Information Technology.
 While other 45% is owned by foreign and private investors.